 Investment Trust of California (CalTRUST) is a joint powers authority (JPA).
 This is a program established by public agencies in California for the purpose of pooling and investing local agency funds / operating reserves as well as bond proceeds.
 A Board of Trustees supervises and administers the investment program of the Trust.
-The Board is comprised of experienced investment officers and policy-makers of the public agency members.
+The Board is comprised of experienced investment officers and policy makers of the public agency members.

-CalTRUST offers the option of three accounts to provide participating agencies with a convenient method of pooling funds - a money market, a short-term account, and a medium-term account.
+CalTRUST offers the option of five accounts to provide participating agencies with a convenient method of pooling funds - a liquidity fund, a short-term fund, a medium-term fund, a ESG Money Market Fund and a Government Fund.
 Any California local agency may participate in the Trust and invest its funds.